ZarmDev/To-doz-Backend/README.md

 Don't change user.ts

 Deploy the server normally.

-# Deployment
-You can deploy this on Microsoft Azure App Services (Only 1 hour a day), Vercel (maybe?
-I think it doesn't work), Netlify (Need verification), Heroku (Requires card verification)

 # About the Experimental way (JWT tokens)
 This is meant for deploying a "production" database where there is